Lainbo

 image

-4. Salary Bank Statement: Ask the bank of your salary card to print out the salary portion of the statement to prove the legality of income.
+4. Salary bank statement: Ask the bank of your salary card to print out the salary portion of the statement to prove the legality of your income.

-6. ID card and Hong Kong and Macau travel permit.
+6. ID card and Hong Kong-Macau travel permit.

-7. Entry receipt: When entering Hong Kong, the gate/official will give you a small white ticket.
+7. Entry ticket: When entering Hong Kong, the gate/official will give you a small white ticket.

 8. A mobile phone and SIM card that can receive SMS in Hong Kong.
-The simplest and most effective way is to call your carrier's customer service and tell them you are going abroad to confirm whether your number can receive SMS abroad.
+The simplest and most effective way is to call your carrier's customer service and tell them you are going abroad, confirming whether your phone number can receive SMS abroad.
 They will help you confirm whether international roaming services are enabled.
-If you find that your communication seems abnormal after arriving in Hong Kong (especially in deeper areas, not just at the border), first try restarting your phone.
+If you find that your communication seems abnormal after arriving in Hong Kong (especially in more remote areas, not just at the border), first try restarting your phone.
 If that doesn't work, find a mall/store/bank to use Wi-Fi and contact your carrier's online customer service for assistance.

 Appointment#

-Unless you are waiting there before the bank opens early in the morning, you must make an appointment.
-A successful appointment means you have a high service priority within a 30-minute window of 15 minutes before and after that time.
-Basically, as long as no one is scheduled before you, you will be the next.
+Unless you are standing there waiting for the bank to open early in the morning, you must make an appointment.
+A successful appointment means you have a high service priority within a 30-minute window around your appointment time, basically ensuring that if no one is scheduled before you, you will be next.

 During my visit to the bank, I specifically noted the waiting times for some walk-in customers.

-At HSBC at 11:00, someone took a number, and the lobby manager told him that he might have to wait up to 3 hours for that number.
+At HSBC at 11:00, someone took a number, and the lobby manager told him that he might need to wait 3 hours for that number.

-At Bank of China Hong Kong at 13:32, I manually took a number and got number 90, while they were currently calling numbers in the 30s.
+At Bank of China Hong Kong at 13:32, I manually took a number and got number 90, while the current calling was at number 30+.

 So, it is essential to make an appointment.